nealwaga/Personal-Portfolio/content/experience/kura.md

 ### Description

-- Created front-end applications using HTML, CSS, and JavaScript.
+- Leveraged my knowledge of HTML, CSS and JavaScript to develop 2 frontend applications.
-- Managed and updated databases to capture staff certificates, project reports, and training forms.
+- Managed and updated databases to capture staff certificates, project reports and training forms.